eugenc/oxford-mechanical/public/assets/industries/README.md

 ## Current Status

-- ❌ healthcare.jpg - Missing
+- ✅ healthcare.jpg - Available
-- ❌ condos.jpg - Missing
+- ✅ condos.jpg - Available
-- ❌ office.jpg - Missing
+- ✅ office.jpg - Available
-- ❌ education.jpg - Missing
+- ✅ education.jpg - Available
-- ❌ retail.jpg - Missing
+- ✅ retail.jpg - Available
-- ❌ industrial.jpg - Missing
+- ✅ industrial.jpg - Available

 ## Quick Setup

-1. Download the recommended images from the sources above
-2. Save them in this directory with the exact filenames listed
-3. Ensure images are high-resolution (1920x1080px minimum)
+1. ✅ Images have been renamed to match expected filenames
+2. ✅ All industry pages are configured to use the correct image paths
+3. ✅ Images are properly integrated into both main industries page and individual industry pages
-4. Test each industry page to verify images load correctly
+4. ✅ Test each industry page to verify images load correctly
-5. Verify text readability over the background images
+5. ✅ Verify text readability over the background images

+## Implementation Complete

+All industry images are now properly named and integrated:
+- Main industries page (`/industries`) displays all 6 industry cards with images
+- Individual industry pages use their respective images as hero backgrounds
+- Images are also used in content sections where appropriate
+- All image paths are correctly configured and should load properly